Shuai-Xie/pytorchjob-migration/README.md

 However, container dynamic migration is not mature now, as discussed in this pytorch-operator [issue #356](https://github.com/kubeflow/pytorch-operator/issues/356).

-To go around this problem, we try to trigger a checkpoint event when a pytrochjob pod in `Terminating`  status, which is realized with `preStop` container hook.
+To go around this problem, we try to trigger a checkpoint event when pytrochjob master pod is in `Terminating`  status.
+This is realized with the help of `preStop` container hook.

 ## Usage

 To use this migration feature, users need to register migration variables in the beginning.
-Currenly, we only support pass-by-reference types like `dict` or `list`.
+Currenly, we only support pass-by-reference types like `dict`.

-For example, `model`, `optimizer` and `metrics` in the following code are migration variables, which can be recovered when job migration occurs.
+For example, `model`, `optimizer` and `metrics` in the following code are migratable variables, which can be recovered when job migration occurs.

+- Single Process

 ```python
 # metircs to be recorded